hcoin/netsnap/CONTRIBUTING.md

 pytest -v
 ```

-Note: Many netmon features require root privileges and will be skipped in regular test runs.
+Note: Many netsnap features require root privileges and will be skipped in regular test runs.

 ## Making Changes